Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 Mercury Mariner Best, Neutral, and Worst Years

 When it comes to ranking the Mercury Mariner’s years, we don’t just throw darts at a board.
-Our examination digs deep, considering a multitude of factors:
+Our thorough examination digs deep, considering a multitude of factors:

 - What owners are saying (surveys don’t lie!)